About Us

 After completing her Phd, Ann worked for the Public Record Office of Northern Ireland, where she wrote the guide to Art and the Archives.
 She has published widely in academic journals and in popular books and magazines.
 She also established the successful Belfast Unbound events company, which ran events across Northern Ireland for many years.

 Ken worked for the Arts Council of Northern Ireland for almost two decades.
 He also organised a range of music events in Belfast, including events at Cathedral Quarter Arts Festival, the American Jazz Musician, Roy Ayers, at the Empire and the contemporary electronic musician, Scanner, at the Belfast International Arts Festival.
 He is joint author of an Atlas of Medieval England, published by Manchester University Press.
-He is a member of the Research Advisory Committee of the Arts for Reconciliation project, run by the Institute of Irish Studies, University of Liverpool.
-He was also Chair of the Digital Arts Studios and a committee member of the Belfast Visual Arts Forum.
+He was a member of the Research Advisory Committee of the Arts for Reconciliation project, run by the Institute of Irish Studies, University of Liverpool.
+He was also previously Chair of the Digital Arts Studios and a committee member of the Belfast Visual Arts Forum.

 Ann McVeigh, photography by Helen Sloan